BRACES, CLEAR ALIGNERS, AND RETAINERS

 Patients that have crooked teeth, or crowded teeth, or teeth that stick out too far are affected by the way their smiles look, and the way their mouths perform masticating food and enunciating words.

 Orthodontic treatments not only improve the look of patients’ smiles, but also their mental and physical health.
 Straight teeth are easier to clean and less likely to suffer tooth decay or injury.
 If you are not happy with the way your teeth look or work, orthodontic treatment may help.

 Orthodontic treatment straightens your teeth so they appear more attractive and function more effectively.
 While metal braces were once the only choice, today there are treatments options which are both faster and more discreet.

 While each person's orthodontic journey is unique, nearly all of the treatment options work the same way: they gently put pressure on teeth over a number of months or years, gradually moving them into the correct positions.
 An orthodontist is required to determine how much pressure and how much time is required to achieve the correct position.

 Invisalign and Clear Aligners

-Keeping teeth in place after treatment is important, as human teeth are never set in any one position.
-They are always subject to pushes and pulls and force from tongue, jaw and mouth muscles.
-Once braces have been removed, a retainer is often used to keep all your teeth in the right place.
+Whether you get braces or clear aligners, once your orthodontic care is complete, a retainer is typically needed to keep all your teeth in their new positions.
 Retainers are fixed (attached to the teeth) or removable.
 They may need to be worn all the time, or just some of the time, and its an orthodontist who makes that decision.